-Air quality monitoring of PM{10} in Blenheim during 2014 was carried out at the two historical monitoring sites (Redwoodtown and Middle Renwick Road (MRR)).
-At the Redwoodtown Bowling Club site in Blenheim, a 5014l beta attenuation monitor (BAM) was used as well as a high volume sampler.
+Air quality monitoring of PM10 in Blenheim during 2015 was carried out at the two historical monitoring sites (Redwoodtown and Middle Renwick Road (MRR)).
+At the Redwoodtown Bowling Club site in Blenheim, a 5014I beta attenuation monitor (BAM) was used as well as a high volume sampler.
 The original purpose of the high volume sampler was to determine the relationship of the relatively new sampler to the high volume reference method.
-However, because of an instrument issue with the BAM which invalidated data from 22 February to late July the comparison was unable to be made and the high volume data were used for reporting purposes.
+However, instrument issues for the BAM during the year meant both datasets have been used for reporting purposes, with BAM data being used on days when high volume sampler data were not available.
 Both methods are NES compliant, although the high volume sampler is not commonly used for NES reporting owing to practical difficulties in obtaining continuous operation (hence the need to use two samplers).
 The sampling frequency for the high volume sampler at this site was one day in three.
+A monitoring enclosure upgrade and replacement BAM is scheduled for early 2016 to address the instrument issues at the Redwoodtown monitoring site.